 But since slow cookers require all ingredients placed inside at the time of cooking, everything will be well-cooked and prepared by the time the meal is ready.

 Although slow cookers come with lids that provide extra protection for foods, you’ll still need to take extra precautions by refrigerating the ingredients and adding them when the cooker is ready.

 Slow Cooking Reduces Exposure to Advanced Glycation End Products (AGEs)

-Advanced Glycation End Products (AGEs) are toxins produced and absorbed when you consume broiled, fried, or grilled meats and other animal products prepared in high temperatures.
-While AGEs are known to give foods that burst of flavor, recent studies have linked them to insulin resistance, inflammation, Alzheimer’s disease, diabetes, and kidney disease.
+Advanced Glycation End Products (AGEs) are toxins produced and absorbed when you consume broiled, fried, or grilled meats and other animal products prepared at high temperatures.
+While AGEs are known to give foods that burst flavor, recent studies have linked them to insulin resistance, inflammation, Alzheimer’s disease, diabetes, and kidney disease.